-Supervisory Board compensation is governed by § 16 of the Articles of Association of HORNBACH HOLDING AG.
+Supervisory Board compensation is governed by § 15 of the Articles of Association of HORNBACH-Baumarkt-AG.

 In line with the Articles of Association, the compensation of Supervisory Board members consists of a fixed component and a variable component based on the dividend.
-As well as the reimbursement of his or her expenses, each Supervisory Board member receives annual fixed compensation of ${\mathfrak E}\,6,000$ payable upon the conclusion of the Annual General Meeting and a performance-related component depending on the resolution adopted by the Annual General Meeting in respect of the appropriation of profits, and thus on the dividend distribution.
+As well as the reimbursement of his or her expenses, each Supervisory Board member receives annual fixed compensation of \notin 6,000 payable upon the conclusion of the Annual General Meeting and a performance-related component depending on the resolution adopted by the Annual General Meeting in respect of the appropriation of profits, and thus on the dividend distribution.

-committees of the Supervisory Board receive an additional sum of $\[ \]$ 1,500 per committee.
+The Chairman receives three times and the Deputy Chairman twice the fixed and performance-related compensation.
+Supervisory Board members also sitting on the Audit Committee receive an additional sum of \notin 3,000.
+Supervisory Board members sitting on another committee or on several other committees of the Supervisory Board receive an additional sum of \notin 1,500 per committee.
 Supervisory Board members acting as the chairman of a Supervisory Board committee receive three times the respective committee compensation.
 Supervisory Board members who are only members of the Supervisory Board for part of the financial year receive proportionately lower compensation.

-The compensation of the Supervisory Board for the 2011/2012 financial year amounts to € 228k (2010/2011: € 228k).
-Of this total, € 133k (2010/2011: € 133k) constitutes basic compensation and € 95k (2010/2011: € 95k) involves performance-related compensation.
-Members of the Supervisory Board did not hold any ordinary shares or any preference shares at the balance sheet date on February 29, 2012.
+The compensation of the Supervisory Board for the 2011/2012 financial year amounts to \notin 231k (2010/2011: \notin 231k).
+Of this total, \notin 96k (2010/2011: \notin 96k) constitutes basic compensation, \notin 97k (2010/2011: \notin 97k) involves performance-related compensation and \notin 38k (2010/2011: \notin 38k) relates to committee activities.
+Supervisory Board members held a combined total of 65,825 shares in HORNBACH-Baumarkt-AG at the balance sheet date.